chandru1003/RPA-Projects/Routine IT Support Task Automation Bot/Readme.md

 | 10     | General Specialist                   | {"Delivery problem", "Cancellation request"}            |

 2. **Ticket Status Updates:**
-   - Develop a bot to automatically update ticket statuses based on resolutions or customer responses.
+   - Implemented a bot to streamline the process of automatically updating ticket statuses, ensuring timely and accurate status changes based on resolutions or customer responses.

 3. **Ticket Priority Assessment:**
-   - Implement a bot to analyze ticket details and assign priority levels based on predefined criteria.
+   - Developed a bot to analyze ticket details and assign priority levels based on predefined criteria for efficient issue resolution.

 4. **Customer Satisfaction Survey Analysis:**
-   - Create a bot to automatically aggregate and analyze customer satisfaction ratings.
+   - Created a bot for aggregating and analyzing customer satisfaction ratings to gather insights for service improvement.

 5. **Ticket Escalation Handling:**
-   - Develop a bot to analyze ticket details and automatically escalate tickets based on predefined criteria.
+   - Developed a bot to automatically analyze ticket details and escalate tickets based on predefined criteria for prompt issue resolution.

+6. **Tickets Report**
+   - Implemented a reporting system to generate comprehensive reports on ticket data, offering insights into support operations and performance.

 ## How to Use